yext/pages-starter-react-locations/README.md

 # SITE-STARTER-REACT-BASIC

-This repository provides a basic example of how to start developing a React site on the Yext Sites system.
+This repository provides a basic example of how to start developing a React site on the Yext Pages system.

 ## Getting Started